-Whether coming out as LGBT or as an ally, Americans advance equality by sharing their stories.
+Whether coming out as LGBTQ or as an ally, Americans advance equality by sharing their stories.

-Read findings from HRC's groundbreaking survey of over 10,000 LGBT-identified youth.
+Read findings from HRC's groundbreaking survey of over 10,000 LGBTQ-identified youth.

 Explore: Coming Out